Taal Volcano remains under Alert Level 1

 Ongoing low-level activity

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) reported an “ongoing low-level activity” in Taal Volcano in Batangas province while the volcano remains under Alert Level 1 according to Philstar.
 State volcanologists said that since 6:35 a.m. on Friday, “a relatively weak and shallow but continuous volcanic tremor generated by the Daang Kastila fissure” has been recorded by all 15 seismic stations of the Taal Volcano Network according to GMA Network.
 The tremor came with heightened thermal anomalies on the northern portion and upwelling of volcanic fluids in the Taal Main Crater Lake detected by remote cameras.
+There has been a slight increase in sulfur dioxide emissions in the last two weeks.
+From an average emissions of less than 3,000 tons a day between April 1 and May 21, the average rose to 5,360 tons a day between May 22 and June 1.
+Phivolcs also observed that the southwest Volcano Island inflated since the fourth week of May 2023, indicating "shallow hydrothermal activity" according to MSN.

 Since July 11, 2022, the Taal Volcano has been under Alert Leval or "in abnormal condition" according to CNN Philippines.
 Under Alert Level 1, sudden steam-driven or phreatic explosions, volcanic earthquakes, minor ashfall and lethal accumulations or expulsions of volcanic gas are possible.
 State volcanologists said Alert Level 2 may be raised should "current low-level activity worsen or pronounced changes in monitored parameters forewarn of increasing unrest".